 As a retired airline employee you should have been issued with a retired airline ID / former employee ID, and you will find most places will accept this as identification of an airline employee.
 However I cannot make any guarantees as to who will accept what - you will need to determine that with each hotel you are interested in staying with, as they decide to whom they will offer an industry rate.
 All hotel industry rates advertised on the TIDD website are subject to availability and are offered at the hotel’s discretion.

 I suggest you decide on your hotel first and then contact that hotel’s reservations department (not Central Reservations) and advise you are retired airline staff and confirm you are eligible for their industry rate.
 As a retired Qantas employee I have used this method and never had a problem.
 Better to be up front than to have an argument on checkin and get charged full rate.

-As an example, Kerry and I travelled to Venice in November and decided we would like to stay at the Hotel Papdopolis by Sofitel.
+As an example, Kerry and I travelled to Venice and decided we would like to stay at the Hotel Papdopolis by Sofitel.
 I checked the industry rates on TIDD and then I emailed the hotel’s reservations department advising that I was a Qantas staff retiree and asked if I was eligible for the industry rate that was available on their website.
 With the email I attached a scanned copy of my airline ID, and also a copy of the staff travel page showing my status as retired.
 Here is a copy of the email I sent: